jekyll/jekyll-sass-converter/README.md

 [protobuf](https://github.com/protocolbuffers/protobuf) messages via the standard input-output channel.

-*`sass-embedded` is currently experimental, unstable and requires Ruby 2.6 or higher.*

 To use the `sass-embedded` implementation, you need to first install the `sass-embedded` gem either via your `Gemfile` and Bundler, or directly.

+Add this line to your application's Gemfile:

+    gem 'sass-embedded', '~> 1.0'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install sass-embedded

 Then, you have to specify `sass-embedded` as the desired implementation in your `_config.yml`:

 ```yaml
 sass: